-1) INTRODUCTION
+1) ) INTRODI UCTION

-This document serves as a checklist for the assessment, audit and monitoring of ESA-approved skills training schools (Electronic Assembly Techniques).
+This document serves as a checklist for the assessment, audit and monitoring of

+2) ADMINISTRATION -------------------

 Audits are undertaken at least once every four years.

-2) ADMINISTRATION
+ADMINISTRATION

-ESA 'Assessor' for the Training School Accreditation Scheme is:
+ESA 'Assessor' for the he Training School Accreditation Scheme is:

-Training Centre contact (present during assessment/audit):
+Training Centre conta act (present during assessment/audit):

 Name of Centre (School):

 Address of Centre:

 Contact details: Telephone:

 Fax

 E-Mail:

 Date of Visit/Audit:

-3) DESCRIPTION OF CENTRE
+DESCRIPTION OF CENTRE

-a) Managing Director of Centre:
+Managing Director of Centre:

 ESA-School Manager:

 Staff details:

+ADMINISTRATION ESA 'Assessor' for the Training Centre containing Centre (Schi Address of Centre: Contact details: Description of Centre of Managing Director of Esa-School Manager

-- b) Centre is accredited for training in accordance with the following Process Standards: - c) ESA-Approved Instructor(s) and Examiner(s) are employed by the Centre: - d) Teaching infrastructure/classrooms are adequate:
+- b) Centre is accredited for training in accordance with the following Process Standards: - ESA-Approved Instructor(s) and Examiner(s) are employed by the Centre: c) - d) Teaching infrastructure/classrooms are adequate:

-- e) Facilities exist to cover the teaching of each Process, these include: - the written methods (procedures), - suitable equipment, - well maintained tools, - adequate stocks of materials and components and - examples of acceptable/rejected workmanship described in the process standards: - f) Course Outlines exist describing: aims; experience and pre-requisites; duration and syllabus per day: (Note preferred individual course outlines are distributed by ESA as shown in Annexes 3 - 8 of this document) - g) ESA-approved examination suggestions are followed; for instance the questions on CD and the training school printed circuit board. - h) Course fees are established and appropriate:
+- e) Facilities exist to cover the teaching of each Process, these include: - the written methods (procedures), - suitable equipment, - well maintained tools, - adequate stocks of materials and components and - examples of acceptable/rejected workmanship described in the process standards: - f) Course Outlines exist describing: aims; experience and pre-requisites; duration and syllabus per day: (Note preferred individual course outlines are distributed by ESA as shown in Annexes 3 8 of this document) - g) ESA-approved examination suggestions are followed; for instance the questions on CD and the training school printed circuit board. - h) Course fees are established and appropriate: